danielres/nextjs-grant-oauth-subdomains-example/README.md

 ## Characteristics of this implementation

 - **No reliance on external oauth services** like Auth0, Firebase Auth, Okta,...
 Note that this might be an advantage or a disadvantage depending on your requirements.
 Such services typically come with some extras like analytics, user management or anomaly detection, it's a question of tradeoffs.
+- **Minimal boilerplate** by leveraging high-quality libraries like grant.js, Nextjs and cookie-session.
 - **serverless**: the backend-side relies only on (vercel) functions
 - uses [**grant.js**](https://github.com/simov/grant) under the hood, which is customizable to the extreme, and supports a [very large number of OAuth providers](https://github.com/simov/grant#200-supported-providers--oauth-playground) out of the box
 - supports **workspaces** (subdomains)